-Drake Admits He ‘Loves’ Rihanna In Birthday Shout Out After JLo Split [Video]
+Drake Admits He ‘Loves’ Rihanna In Birthday Shout-Out After JLo Split [Video]

 — ???? (@aymangolassi) February 21, 2017

-“Instead of singing ‘Happy Birthday,’ we’re going to set it off just like this…” Drake told the crowd, before then launching into his and Rihanna’s 2016 collaboration “Work.”
+“Instead of singing ‘Happy Birthday,’ we’re going to set it off just like this,” Drake told the crowd, before then launching into his and Rihanna’s 2016 collaboration “Work.”

-The fan who captured the footage also confirmed that Drake was making no secret of his love for Rihanna throughout the concert which took place on her 29th birthday, claiming that Drake performed all his collaborations with the superstar as well as “Work.”
+The fan who captured the footage also confirmed that Drake was making no secret of his love for Rihanna throughout the concert, which took place on her 29th birthday, claiming that Drake performed all his collaborations with the superstar as well as “Work.”

-Drake’s sweet birthday shout out comes amid rumors may be looking to start dating Rihanna again following his recent breakup with Jennifer, as sources told Life & Style earlier this month that he and Lopez allegedly cooled things off because the rapper still has feelings for Rihanna.
+Drake’s sweet birthday shout-out comes amid rumors that he might be looking to start dating Rihanna again following his recent breakup with Jennifer.
+Sources told Life & Style earlier this month that he and Lopez allegedly cooled things off because the rapper still has feelings for Rihanna.

 “[Jennifer] and Drake were having a great time and getting serious, but Drake had a change of heart,” a source alleged of Drake and Lopez’s breakup, which came just weeks after he and JLo were first spotted together in December.